noahrotheray/ls_assesment/README.md

 `ansible` - [Install Ansible](https://docs.ansible.com/projects/ansible/latest/installation_guide/installation_distros.html)

 ## What you need to change
 - Adjust the ssh user and auth according to your environment in `ansible/inventory/prod/group_vars/all.yml`.
-In this setup it is assumed both server and worker nodes share the same ssh user and keys.
+In this setup it is assumed both server and worker nodes share the same ssh user and keys, and that the user has root privileges on the host machine.
 - Set the **LAN IP** of k3s server/worker(s) in `ansible/inventory/prod/hosts.yml`.

 ## Provisioning